Hamas threatens to step up attacks as Israel-Gaza border ignites

 “The ongoing blockade of Gaza, the role of Hamas in Gaza, the right-wing government in Israel — there are conditions there that are volatile,” he said, adding that in this case the trigger was Israel’s special forces operation Sunday.

-Mekelberg said both sides had reacted with excessive force most likely to show they were entering truce negotiations from a position of strength.
+Mekelberg said Hamas and Israel had reacted with excessive force most likely to show they were entering truce negotiations from a position of strength.
 He added both sides' displays of strength also served to appease factions within their own constituencies who were not happy about truce talks.

 As for whether the violence would continue, Mekelberg said it would depend on unpredictable factors such as numbers of casualties and what targets were hit.